awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm-S3.md

 You can try this out using your existing iOS app, or you can use the [sample iOS app](samples/s3-ios-test-1.zip)\.

-**Note**
-When Amazon S3 is the source provider for your pipeline, you must upload to your bucket all source files packaged as a single \.zip file\.
-Otherwise, the source action fails\.

 ![\[The Step 2: Source page in the CodePipeline pipeline wizard\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-push-build-test-S3.png)![\[The Step 2: Source page in the CodePipeline pipeline wizard\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The Step 2: Source page in the CodePipeline pipeline wizard\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)